-Every person and health care provider has a liability to report Medicare upcoding fraud and other forms of health care fraud.
+Every person and health care provider has a and other forms of health care fraud.
 Medicare medical fraud costs the government and taxpayers a lot of money, thus making it a cause for alarm.

 Criminal healthcare fraud such as upcoding and unbundling attracts charges in the form of civil monetary penalties.
 You may be liable for restitution and damages if you get charged under criminal and civil law provisions.
 Therefore, as a healthcare provider, you are responsible for reporting any Medicare billing fraud signs, especially since healthcare fraud cases sometimes stem from simple mistakes.